abitdodgy/words_counted/README.md

 In this example, `-you` and `you` are counted as separate words.
 Writers should use the correct dash element, but this is not always the case.

 Another gotcha is that the default criteria does not count numbers as words.
 Remember that you can pass in your own regexp if the default solution does not fit your needs.

-## To do
+## Road Map

-1. Add paragraph counter.
-2. Add ability to open files or URLs.
+1. Add ability to open files or URLs.
-3. A character counter, with spaces, and without spaces.
-4. A sentence counter.
-5. Average words in a sentence.
-6. Average sentence chars.
+2. Add paragraph, sentence, average words per sentence, and average sentence chars counters.

 #### Ability to open files or urls